gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/about_this_guide.rst

   main GNAT tools to build executable programs, and it also gives examples of using the GNU make utility with GNAT.

-* :ref:`GNAT_Project_Manager` describes how to use project files to organize large projects.

-* :ref:`Tools_Supporting_Project_Files` described how to use the project facility in conjunction with various GNAT tools.

 * :ref:`GNAT_Utility_Programs` explains the various utility programs that are included in the GNAT environment